islamtalha01/Calender_Carousal-CT/README.md

 ### <a name="get-Mean-Duration"></a>`getMeanDuration`

 _returns:_ `number`<br />
-Get a list of dates consisiting of the Range you provided as props.
+Get mean value for the Duration.
 | Param | Description | Type |
 | :--- | :--- | :--- |
 | min | Minimum Value of Duration in min| `number`